-1 nira x ear
+Third Year

-40:62 Production Mgmt 3 40:148 Statistics 4
+40:62 Production Mgmt 3 Statistics

-40:141 Business Law 3 40:142 Business Law 3
+40:141 Business Law 3 Business Law

-40:171 Business Finance 3 40:183 Marketing 3
+Business Finance Marketing

-39 :27 Cost Accounting 3 39:139 Auditing 2
+39:27 Cost Accounting 3 39:139 Auditing 2

 Elective or ROTC 3 Elective or ROTC 3

 Fourth Year

-1:17 Cultural Traditions 3 1:18 Cultural Traditions 3
+1:17 Cultural Traditions 3 Cultural Traditions

 1:101 Problems 2 Business Policy

-39:2 33 Federal Taxation 3 39:239 Auditing
+39:233 Federal Taxation 3 39:239 Auditing 2

-Elective-Academic Course 3 Elective-Academic Course
+Elective-Academic Course Elective-Academic Course

 Major Elective 3 Other Electives 5

 Electives or ROTC 2

 Students interested in majoring in Accounting should score well in the Level I Achievement test supplied by the American Institute of Accountants.
 This test is required of all students before passing Accounting 22.
-Accounting majors also take a Level II Accounting test during the senior year.
+The Level II Accounting test is required of all students taking Accounting 239 for credit.

-In the field of specialization the student must take not less than 24 hours of accounting (including the basic nine hours required of all students) and not more than 30 hours.
+In the field of specialization the student must take not less than 24 hours of accounting (including the basic nine hours required of all students) and not more than 31 hours.

-The following accounting courses are required of all majors: Accounting 21-22, Cost Accounting 27, Intermediate Accounting 43-44, Auditing 229, Federal Taxation 233.
+The following accounting courses are required of all majors: Accounting 21-22, Cost Accounting 27, Intermediate Accounting 43-44, Auditing 139 and 239, Federal Taxation 233.